Bardin08/be-programming-concepts/Practices/Practice 4/readme.md

 ### 8. Check for Common Members in Two Lists

-- **Task:** Write a Python function that takes two lists and returns True if they have at least one common member.
+- **Task:** Write a Python program that takes two lists and prints True if they have at least one common member, otherwise prints False.
 Ask the user for input.

 ### 9. Check if Each Number is Prime in a List

 - **Task:** Write a Python program to check if each number is prime in a given list of numbers.
-Return True if all numbers are prime, otherwise False.
+Print True if all numbers are prime, otherwise False.
 Ask the user for input.
 - **Validation:** Ensure that the user inputs integers only.
   - Example: [0, 3, 4, 7, 9] -> False
   - Example: [3, 5, 7, 13] -> True